djeada/Linux-Notes/notes/ssh_and_scp.md

 ssh-copy-id -i ~/.ssh/mykey username@serverhost
 ```

+<h2>Using non-standard ports</h2>
+By default, ssh uses port 22.
+Changing it to a different number improves the security of most servers significantly.
+You must change the /etc/ssh/sshd file on the server to do this.

 <h2>scp</h2>
 <i>scp</i> is a safe method of moving files from one computer to another.
 It functions similarly to the UNIX cp command, except that the parameters can specify a user, machine, and files.